RSA 501 (3 hrs.) Research Methods in Recreation and Sport: Research terminology, design, methods, data analysis, and

 RSA 515 (3 hrs.)
 Recreation and Sport Facility Development: Facility development process with emphasis on the unique features of many different types of facilities.
 Field experience required.
 Students are responsible for their own transportation to off campus meetings.

 RSA 521 (3 hrs.)
-Public Relations in Rec/Sport--Specialized application of effective communication techniques for building relationships with internal and external constituencies that support marketing from the general practice of public relations.
+Public Relations in Recreation and Sport: Specialized application of effective communication techniques for building relationships with internal and external constituencies that support marketing from the general practice of public relations.

 RSA 523 (3 hrs.)
-Theory of Recreation and Sport—Social Issues and controversies surrounding intercollegiate athletics, including current professional trends in the field.
+Theoretical Foundations of Recreation and Sport: Social Issues and controversies surrounding intercollegiate athletics, including current professional trends in the field.

 RSA 538 (3 hrs.)
 Facility and Event Security Management: Emphasis on efficient methods of security management in the recreation and sport (facility and event) industry, with a focus on an inter-agency approach.